-- Output and inout ports for functions (independent of port data type) are not supported. - Inout ports with an associated memory type are not supported.
+- Variables in SystemVerilog functions default to static or automatic as defined in the Language Reference Manual.
+Static variables can be initialized provided that initialization does not depend on an automatic or port. - Inout ports with an associated memory type are not supported.
 Inout ports with structure or union type are supported, provided that they do not contain nested memories. - The function \$clog2() is supported in the case where the argument is a constant.
 The following alert is emitted if the argument is non-constant:

 '''

-Alert 3271: Non-constant argument for $clog2 is unsupported.
+Alert 3271: Non-constant argument for $cloq2 is unsupported.

 '''

 - The priority, unique, and unique0 keywords are ignored, but do not cause errors.
 The related Violation Checks are not performed and Violation Reports are not created.
-A warning is emitted that states that these keywords are ignored. - Wildcard equality binary operators ("==?" and "!=?") are supported only when the righthand operand is a constant.
+A warning is emitted that states that these keywords are ignored. - Wildcard equality binary operators ("==?" and "!=?") are supported only when the right-hand operand is a constant.
 For example: